BITSS-OPA/opa-deworming/code/05_final_opa.md

 The initial wage in dollars ($w_{0}$) is a weighted average of wages for control group in agriculture, working wage, and self-employed sectors ($ag, ww, se$).
 The weights correspond to the average number of hours in each sector ($h_l$) relative to the sum of the average number of hours in each sector.

-The wage in agriculture comes from research (Suri, 2011), the working wage comes from the data and its defined as  hourly wage for the control group for those who reported more than 10 hrs of work per week.
+The wage in agriculture comes from research (Suri, 2011), the working wage comes from the data and is defined as  hourly wage for the control group for those who reported more than 10 hrs of work per week.
 The self-employed wage ($w_{se}$) was constructed as follows:

 \begin{equation}
 w_{se} =  \frac{ \text{Monthly self-employed profits} }{4.5 \times E[h_{se}|h_{se}>0] }